 Pay-to-Public-Key (P2PK) addresses are particularly susceptible, as they use the public key directly as the address.
 Additionally, any address that has been reused after sending a transaction is vulnerable, because the act of transacting reveals the public key.
 Pay-to-Taproot (P2TR) addresses also expose the public key, but account for a small fraction of total bitcoin.

-It is estimated that approximately 1.9 million BTC are held in P2PK addresses, while another 4 million BTC are stored in reused addresses of other types.
-Together, this represents about 5.9 million BTC potentially at risk in the future from long-range quantum attacks.
+Approximately 1.72 million BTC are held in P2PK addresses, while another 4.9 million BTC are stored in reused addresses of other types.
+Together, this represents 6.8 million BTC potentially at risk in the future from long-range quantum attacks.

 Bitcoin wallets today no longer support the P2PK address type, and typically do not reuse addresses.
 However, if your wallet has reused its address or uses the P2TR address type, you can protect your funds from a potential long-range quantum attack by migrating your bitcoin to a new wallet that does not reuse addresses.